ctrueden/ctrueden.github.io/_pages/deus/SessionWed05.md

+---
+layout: page
+title: SessionWed05
+permalink: /deus/SessionWed05
+category: deus
+---
-!!What does God need with a starship?
+## What does God need with a starship?

 In Gaian's secret grove three sirens, twenty halflings, Sledge, and the group are in silent awe from the fiery creation of the sun seed.
 Sledge breaks the silence, "I guess it's over, so if you want to talk with the caretaker, you just need to go touch the tree."

 Fey touches the tree first.
 Noun examines the roots that reach out to places not of Earth in ways similar to how his arch did.
 Laiden watches everyone else touch the heart tree falling into some trance state.
 Twenty seconds later, Serra tells Laiden that a very loud voice (caretaker) is asking for classified information and wonders whether she should share it.
 Laiden leaves that decision up to Serrra, but warns her that the caretaker is not to be fully trusted.
 Laiden decides to touch the tree as well.

-!!!What is learned from the caretaker
+### What is learned from the caretaker
 There is a profound sense of vast hugeness beyond comprehend.
 Thoughts, concerns, and questions all rise up in the minds of those in the caretaker's presence.
 Nearly simultaneously each person's mind is flooded with answers in series of complex thoughts, images, and deeper understanding to what they want to know.

 The caretaker's powerful comforting presence convinces all that it is not insane.
 It protects all life including machines on Earth, the moon, and all colonies.
 It has a strict code to not interfere except in times of great crisis, allowing those under its protection to choose their own way.
 The void that annihilated Percepi is a great crisis, thus his involvement at this time.